nivisi/ensure_initialized/README.md

 print(result); // prints 5
 ```

-### Failed Initialization
+### Initialization Failure

-To mark that the object was initialized with an error, call `initializedWithError`.
+To mark that the object has failed to initialize, call `initializedWithError`.
 It can take a message, an exception and a stacktrace.

-Note: it is preferrable to use either a message or an exception.
+Note: you can either use a message or an exception.
 You'll get an assertion error in debug otherwise.
-In release the message will be ignored in case both values are specified.

 ```dart
 Future<void> init() async {